FAQs

 Is there air conditioning?

-When is the best time to plan our family vacation?
+When is the best time to plan a family vacation or long weekend?

 Lost and found items will be placed on our lost and found racks.
 We donate items from our lost and found every other week during summer and at the end of the week for spring break camp.
 The lost and found is kept by our check in/out area so you can easily look for items that may belong to your camper(s) at drop-off/pick-up before they are donated.